crispgm/crispgm.com/README.md

 #### Introduction

-This is my github blog, which uses markdown and php to generate a whole blog site.
+This is my github blog, which uses markdown and php to generate a static blog site.

 #### Usage